 Puglia is never more vibrant and alive than in the lazy heat of the summer sun that bakes the red earth of our olive grove.
-Summer is a season of abundance and of slow nothingness when, defeated by the heat, we retreat indoors for la pausa and everything shuts down until aperitivo time.
+Summer is a season of slow nothingness when, defeated by the heat, we retreat indoors for la pausa and everything shuts down until aperitivo time.

 Cicadas are the chorus of our summer evenings, when the smell of figs hangs heavy in the air